Multimodality Imaging and Analysis Laboratory (MUDIA)

 Be part of the great impact we're having on science and medical care across the globe.

-We are actively looking for candidates who are self-motivated, passionate about brain structure and function, interested in Neuroimaging and Neurodegenerative diseases.
-For rotation students and Ph.D. students, experience in MRI and/or image processing is preferred but not essential.
-Postdoc applicants must have (or expect to receive) a Ph.D., M.D., or M.D./Ph.D. degree.
-Prior experience in either 1) MRI pulse sequence development, image reconstruction, or imaging data analysis; or 2) neurodegenerative disease models, such as Alzheimer’s disease, Multiple Sclerosis, and autism spectrum disorder.
-To apply, please send a single email containing you CV, a short statement describing your qualifications for this position and research interests, as well as contact information for three references to Dr. Nian Wang.
+We are looking for self-motivated candidates who are passionate about brain structure and function and interested in Neuroimaging and Neurodegenerative diseases.
+Rotation, visiting, and Ph.D. students may have a research background in Neuroscience, Biomedical Engineering, Computer Science, Physics, or Mathematics.
+Postdoc applicants must have (or expect to receive) a Ph.D., M.D., or M.D./Ph.D. degree with prior experience in one of the following research areas: 1) MRI pulse sequence development, image reconstruction, or imaging data analysis; 2) neurodegenerative diseases, such as Alzheimer's disease and multiple Sclerosis; or 3) Machine learning/AI in medical imaging segmentation, registration, or analysis.
+To apply, please send a single email containing your CV, a short statement describing your qualifications for this position and research interests, as well as contact information for three references to Dr. Nian Wang.

 Lab Fun